breakin/markdeep-offline/README.md

 Changes I did to markdeep.js
 ============================
 * The minified version of highlight.js is causing some issues so I removed it (line 87 in markdeep.original.js).
 I provide the full highlight.js via npm instead so hljs exists.
+	* The issue could very well be the issue discussed here [https://github.com/isagalaev/highlight.js/issues/1245](https://github.com/isagalaev/highlight.js/issues/1245) but the simple one word fix by entibo did not work for me...
 * The canvas operations in measureFontSize (line 74 markdeep.original.js) requires functionality of JSDOM that is hard to install on windows.
 Thus I made it so the function always returns 10.

 Things I couldn't reach in markdeep